zenozeng/p5.js-svg/logs.md

     `var SVGCanvas = require('SVGCanvas')` was compiled to `var SVGCanvas = SVGCanvas;` by amdclean

     fixed by: `var svgCanvas = new (require('SVGCanvas'));`

+- createSVG now will override default graphics and will call noCanvas

+- svgcanvas now supports width, height, style, className, id and getBoundingClientRect